s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

 | X.laevis     |      4     |

 It is desirable to work between 20 and 85 homologs.
 If it is not within that range, you may need to change the e-value threshold that will either decrease or increase the number of hits.
+Since my gene family had a total of 26 homologs, the threshold was not modified.

 # Gene Family Sequence Alignment